Posted on October 1, 2019 John Symond

 The aerospace and defense industries are hectic industries that require a lot of information to be shared in a small amount of time.
 Part sourcing needs to be quick and efficient in order to accommodate for costly situations such as Aircraft on Ground (AOG).
-The NSN system was developed by the U.S. Department of Defense and is a key reason why the federal supply chain runs so efficiently today.
+The NSN systems was developed by the U.S. Department of Defense and is a key reason why the federal supply chain runs so efficiently today.

 The premise behind the National Stock Number (NSN) system is uniformity and a set standard of communication.
 During WWII, the military found it difficult to quickly and efficiently source parts from manufacturers as there was no formal naming system.
 A part could have multiple names depending on the manufacturer that made it.
 This lack of a formal naming system led to inconsistencies in stock levels as there would be a surplus of components in one area and a deficit in another.
 In response to these issues, the DoD set out to form a uniform system that could be understood across countries with language barriers.